 Faith-Based Travelers: See the following webpages for details:

-Travelers Who Require Accessibility Assistance: While in the Kingdom of Tonga, individuals with disabilities may find accessibility and accommodation to be very different from what they find in the United States.
+Travelers Who Require Accessibility Assistance.
 There are no legally mandated provisions for services for persons with physical, sensory, intellectual, or mental disabilities.
 There also are no programs to ensure access to communications and information for persons with disabilities.
 The Tonga Red Cross Society operates a school for children with disabilities and conducts occasional home visits.
-There is no specific government agency with responsibility for protecting the rights of persons with disabilities.
+There is no specific government agency responsible for protecting the rights of persons with disabilities.

 Women Travelers: See our travel tips for Women Travelers.